BUFFINGTON: Tune out overheated election rhetoric

 The result was no small amount of chaos.
 That came from several problems:

-• A number of voters asked for an absentee ballot, but then showed up at the polls to vote in-person anyway.
+•A number of voters asked for an absentee ballot, but then showed up at the polls to vote in-person anyway.
 That created a lot of confusion, especially in large metro counties.
 Poll workers are supposed to check each voter at check-in to make sure they hadn't already received an absentee ballot.
 If they had, the poll worker had to call the county elections office to have the absentee ballot cancelled so the person could vote in-person.
-That system worked in Jackson County, but was a mess in some other counties which weren't prepared with enough staffing to handle all the cancelations.
-It was because of that situation the secretary of state's office recently alleged that around 1,000 Georgias had voted twice during the June balloting.
+That system worked in some counties, but was a mess in some other counties which weren't prepared with enough staffing to handle all the cancelations.
+It was because of that situation the secretary of state's office recently alleged that around 1,000 Georgians had voted twice during the June balloting.
 (The details of that aren't yet clear and it may turn out to be a technical, not criminal problem.)

 •••